ghkhashayar/docs/docs/widgets/uppy.md

 $watermark: Path of watermark file or instance of `Intervention\Image\Image`.

-$position: position of watermark
+$position: the position of the watermark

-$x: x distance from edge
+$x: x distance from the edge

-$y: y distance from edge
+$y: y distance from the edge

-> Will not work if you use custom `fileStoreCallBack`
+> Does not work if you use custom `fileStoreCallBack`

 ### multiple
 `type: boolean`